bektade/I2M2G/README.md

 ## Automated Real-time Itron Smart Meter Monitoring

-This application connects to a smart meter simulator agent running in Energy Launchpad.
+This branch connects to a smart meter simulator agent running in Energy Launchpad.
 The `meter2mqtt` service queries the simulator every 5 seconds to collect power usage data, which is then published to MQTT for real-time visualization in Grafana.

 ## Architecture